The Layoff Lady

 • Customize Your Profile URL: By default, your LinkedIn profile's URL (web address) will be long and not very meaningful.
 You can customize your URL to make it friendly.
 I suggest using some version of your name.
 This minor update will look more professional on your resume—and make your profile easier to find.

 • Skills: Within LinkedIn, you can select up to 50 skills that will be included on your profile.
-This is another great opportunity to look at keywords included in your job listings for your target role.
-You can even indicate which skills you used in each job you listed.
+This is another great opportunity to look at keywords you commonly see in job listings for your target role.
+For added impact, you can indicate which skills you used in the experience section, too.

 Learn More